Master of Divinity Summer Distance

 - Be engaged, for the duration of this program, in a practice of ministry that is approved as a supervised practicum site by both the School and by the participant's ecclesial leadership.

-Participants who are ordination candidates for the United Church of Canada may apply to Pine Hill Divinity Hall for financial support while studying in this program.
+- In addition, students who are ordination candidates for the United Church of Canada may apply to Pine Hill Divinity Hall for financial support while studying in this program.
+For further information on Pine Hill Divinity Hall support, please visit their Pine Hill Funding page.